Wang Shi (Tang dynasty): Suppression of Wuning soldiers

-In 862, the elite Yindao (銀刀, "silver sword") soldiers at Wuning Circuit (武寧, headquartered in modern Xuzhou, Jiangsu) mutinied and expelled the military governor (Jiedushi) Wen Zhang (溫璋).
+In 862, the elite Yindao (銀刀, "silver sword") soldiers at Wuning Circuit (武寧, headquartered in modern Xuzhou, Jiangsu) mutinied and expelled the military governor (jiedush) Wen Zhang (溫璋).
 Emperor Yizong made Wang Shi the military governor of Wuning and ordered that he take the Zhongwu and Yicheng troops that had served under him during the campaign against Qiu, who were still at Zhedong at the time, to Wuning with him.
 The Yindao soldiers, hearing this, became fearful.
 Three days after Wang's arrival, he announced that a grand feast would be held for the Zhongwu and Yicheng troops to send them off.
 The Yindao soldiers also attended the feast.
 During the feast, he had the Zhongwu and Yicheng soldiers surround them and slaughter them, killing several thousands.
 Subsequently, Emperor Yizong ordered that Wuning Circuit be disbanded, with its territory divided between Huainan, Yanhai (兗海, headquartered in modern Jining, Shandong) Circuits, and a newly created Susi (宿泗, headquartered in modern Suzhou, Anhui) Circuit.
 Wang was put in charge of the operation to distribute the Wuning soldiers to those circuits.
 After the task was complete, he was recalled to Chang'an to serve as a general of the imperial guards, a post that he served at until death.
 It is not known when he died.